TiedyeNetwork/tiedye/README.md

 allows two-parties to make trades with each other at low-latency.
 - [Oracles](./runtime/src/oracle.rs) - Using the Substrate offchain worker, the Oracle module enables external data such as price feeds to be brought onto the Tiedye chain.
+- [Disputes]() - Inspired by the Substrate Offences module, handles the disputes of channels and oracles.